-Although all algebras and vector spaces are considered over the complex field, many results can be proven over other fields without modifications of proofs.
+Although all algebras and vector spaces are considered over the complex field, many results can be similarly proven for other fields.
 The definition of transposed Poisson algebra was given in a paper by Bai, Bai, Guo, and Wu \cite{bai20}.
-The concept of $\frac{1}{2}$-derivations as a particular case of $\delta$-derivations was presented in an article of Filippov \cite{fil1} (see also \cite{z10,k12} and references therein).
+The concept of $\frac{1}{2}$-derivation as a particular case of the notion of $\delta$-derivation was presented in a paper due to Filippov \cite{fil1} (see also \cite{z10,k12} and references therein).